Accessibility statement

 - the format you need, if applicable.

-The Digital Services branch of the Department of Internal Affairs (DIA) owns and manages the content on the app.
+The Government Digital Delivery Agency, at the Public Service Commission, owns and manages the content on the app.

 The app is designed to be used by as many people as possible.